-Editorial support was provided by Kara Filbey, PhD, of Cence (ar AMICULUM® agency), supported by Amicus Therapeutics, Inc. This presentation shares information about Amicus Therapeutics is in development for the treatment of Pompe disease.
-This investigational therapy is not approved by any regulatory ager The presenter, Franklin K. Johnson, is an employee of, and holds stock in, Amicus Therapeutics, Inc. Previously presented at the 18th Annual WORLDSympos
+Editorial support was provided by Anna Campbell, PhD CMPP, of Cence (an AMICULUM[®] agency), supported by Amicus Therapeutics, Inc.

+This presentation shares information about Amicus Therapeutics' investigational therapy, cipaglucosidase alfa/miglustat, which is in development for the treatment of Pompe disease.
+This investigational therapy is not approved by any regulatory agency at this time.
+The presenter, Franklin K. Johnson, is an employee of, and holds stock in, Amicus Therapeutics, Inc.